Frequently Asked Questions

 Third Party Verification

-ANSWER: Organizations such as the NSF, USP, or Consumer Labs offer third party verification services to ensure supplements contain what is stated on the label and are free from contaminants.
-Many Genesis PURE™ manufacturers are NSF Certified.
-The majority of our products are manufactured at NSF Certified facilities, including, but not limited to, Daily Build, Coral Calcium, Ionic Blend, Fasting Solution, Complete Shake, and PURE Café.
-All products are also manufactured in accordance with current good manufacturing practices (cGMPs).
-We also perform our own testing of the products and work diligently to provide the highest quality products possible.
+ANSWER: Organizations such as the USP (United States Pharmacopeia) or Consumer Labs offer third-party verification services to ensure supplements contain what is stated on the label and are free from contaminants.
+Most of our manufacturers are NSF Registered facilities.
+For a full list of these facilities: Bio Nutraceuticals Inc., Nutribiotech USA, ProTec Laboratory, InnoMark, and Vitality Works.
+All PURE products are manufactured in accordance with current FDA good manufacturing practices (CGMPs) published in 21 CFR (code of federal regulations) 111.
+We also perform our own product testing and we work diligently to provide the highest quality products possible.

-QUESTION: What is the expiration date of my Genesis PURE products?
+QUESTION: What is the expiration date of my products?

 QUESTION: Can I open product capsules and mix with food or a beverage for consumption?

 ANSWER: We have not tested any product to ensure its stability outside of the capsule and offer no guarantees of effectiveness if products are removed from the capsule.
 Most likely there would not be a significant difference in the effectiveness of any product if the capsule was broken open, mixed with a food or drink, and then quickly consumed.
 Avoid adding the products to foods or drinks and then cooking them, as the heat may destroy some ingredients in products.

 QUESTION: Are PURE's products pasteurized?